 TIAA offers personalized, objective advice, delivered by non-commissioned consultants who will only recommend investments that are appropriate for your unique savings needs.
 They will help you tailor your portfolio through careful analysis and detailed investment recommendations.
 Their consultants can evaluate whether you are saving enough to reach your retirement goals and investing in a way that helps optimize your investment earnings.

-|Tuesday, July 10, 2018||9 am – 5 pm||Pozycki Hall Room 214|
+|Tuesday, July 18, 2023||9 a.m. – 5 p.m.||Pozycki Hall, Room 214|

-|Tuesday, July 24, 2018||9 a.m. – 5 p.m.||Pozycki Hall Room 214|
+|Tuesday, August 15, 2023||9 a.m. – 5 p.m.||Pozycki Hall, Room 214|

 Some employees may have established accounts with AXA/Equitable or Fidelity prior to May 1, 2010.
 While these vendors are no longer approved investment providers of the plan, employees who have account balances with AXA/Equitable or Fidelity may retain those accounts after May 1.
 However, all salary reductions made to the plan after May 1 must be invested with the approved provider, TIAA.
 Please review the Summary Plan Description for full details regarding allowable transactions with these providers following May 1.